jeffpar/pcjs.v1/disks/pc/README.md

 ---
 layout: page
-title: IBM PC Disk Archive
+title: IBM PC Disk Library
 menu_title: Disks
 menu_order: 4
 permalink: /disks/pc/
 ---

-IBM PC Disk Archive
+IBM PC Disk Library
 ---

-This is a list of disks available to any [IBM PC Machine](/devices/pc/machine/) that uses our [Library](/disks/pc/library.xml) XML disk configuration file.
+These disks are available to any [IBM PC Machine](/devices/pc/machine/) that uses the PCjs [Disk Library](/disks/pc/library.xml), which references all the [Disk Manifests](#disk-manifests) in the PCjs Project.

-For some of the disks below, we have provided more information about the software, and in some cases, machines that automatically run the software.
+The list below is *not* a complete list of everything in the [Disk Library](/disks/pc/library.xml), just highlights.
+For some of the disks, we have provided more information about the software, and in some cases, machines that automatically run the software.
+Ideally, everything in the [Disk Library](/disks/pc/library.xml) would also be listed below, and linked to a page that describes the software in more detail, along with a live demonstration of the software.
+But there's just too much to do.

+For more demos, see the [IBM PC Application Archive](/apps/pc/).
+There again, the Application Archive merely provides some highlights from the Disk Library.

 ### PC-DOS (IBM)